Manasvini/mesh-bw-scheduler/notes/lp.md

    4. Needs some cpu and memory but not so much.
    5. Talks with external DB.
 4. DB.
-   1. Stores posts and timelines.
+   1. Stores posts, timelines, chats etc.
    2. Only talks with (3).
 High bandwidth, low latency.
 (20MBPS, 10ms).
    3. Needs cpu + Memory + storage.
 12vcpus, 16GB, 1TB storage.